Diamond League Final: Neeraj Chopra disappoints, finishes second

 Chopra’s best was 85.01m in the event held at the Letzigrund Stadium.

-Trinidad & Tobago’ss Keshorn Walcott came third with a throw of 84.95m.
+Trinidad & Tobago’s Keshorn Walcott came third with a throw of 84.95m.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!